 Have you ever wondered what happens to your waste, recyclables and organic materials once they are collected from your kerb?
 You can find out on one of our FREE community tours for West Torrens' residents.

-Tours are scheduled during April/May and October/November each year and run from 9.30am - 4pm.
+Tours are scheduled during April/May and October/November each year.
+Each tour runs from 9.30am - 4pm.

 To find out more contact Margaret on 8416 6333 or email email@example.com.